A responsible and resilient operator

 At Devon, we’re proud to find and produce these valuable commodities and improve our way of life.
-Through the work our employees do every day, to contribute to local, national and global economies.
+Through the work our employees do every day, we contribute to local, state, national and global economies.
 We also recognize that the economic benefits of our industry must be balanced with care for the environment.
-Devon is focused on delivering strong returns to our shareholders while continuously improving our environmental performance, with particular focus on climate change.
+Devon is focused on delivering strong returns to our shareholders while continuously improving our environmental performance, with specific emphasis on climate change.

-The U.S. Energy Information Administration projects oil and natural gas will continue as leading sources of energy worldwide for decades to come.
-For example, EIA’s 2020 energy outlook projects in the transportation sector, gasoline and diesel fuel will account for 74% of total consumption in 2050.
-Electricity will grow quickly in transportation but EIA projects it will reach only 2% of total consumption in 2050.
-In electricity generation,EIA projects that renewables will continue to grow rapidly, but won’t overtake natural gas until 2045.
+In its 2020 outlook, the U.S. Energy Information Administration (EIA) projects that oil and natural gas will continue to be leading sources of energy worldwide for decades to come.
+For example, in the transportation sector, gasoline and diesel fuel will account for 74% of total consumption in 2050.

-Devon will continue to produce the oil and gas the world needs in a safe, environmentally responsible and ethical way.
-We’ll do this because being a good neighbor and always doing the right thing are two of our core values.
-It’s also important for the future of our business – and another core value, delivering results – that we plan for the risks associated with the energy transition and climate change.
+Devon will continue to produce the oil and gas the world needs in a safe, environmentally responsible and ethical way, and disclose our results publicly.
+Earning our stakeholders’ trust is important for the future of our business, so we’ll continue to plan for the risks and opportunities ahead.

 Assessing and reporting our climate change-related risks

 Climate change-related risks receive formal and ongoing consideration in Devon’s enterprise risk management process.
-The company regularly models numerous regional and macrolevel scenarios – including changes in regulations or market conditions, acquisitions and divestitures – to test the strength of our portfolio and resources.
-Each year, the modeled scenarios inform the strategic decision-making of Devon’s executive committee and board of directors that culminates in Devon’s annual long-range plan.
-We reported on these risks in our 2018 Climate Change Assessment Report, which was prepared with a leading third-party consultant, ICF.
+The company regularly models numerous regional and macro-level scenarios – including acquisitions, divestitures and changes in regulations and market conditions – to test the strength of our portfolio and resources.
+Each year, the modeled scenarios inform the strategic decision-making of Devon’s executive committee and board of directors that factors into Devon’s long-range plan.
+We publicly reported on these risks in our third Climate Change Assessment Report, demonstrating our ongoing commitment to transparency.

-The assessment determined that oil and natural gas will remain vital to meeting global energy demand, even in the carbon-constrained future scenarios, and that Devon’s portfolio of assets has the characteristics to be resilient in these scenarios.
+The 2021 assessment determined that oil and natural gas will remain essential to meeting global energy demand, even in the carbon-constrained future scenarios.
 Additional conclusions included:

-- Model results indicate that Devon’s current portfolio is likely to be resilient, even in various low carbon scenarios.
+- Models indicate that Devon’s portfolio of assets are likely to be resilient, even in various low-carbon scenarios.

-- The changes to our portfolio since the 2018 analysis – exiting Western Canada and the Barnett and closing the merger with WPX Energy – have made the company more resilient in low oil and natural gas price scenarios.
+- The changes to our portfolio since 2018 – exiting Western Canada and the Barnett and closing the merger with WPX Energy – have made the company more resilient in low oil and natural gas price scenarios.

-- Devon’s disclosure practices for the governance, management and disclosure of climate-related risks and opportunities are aligned with the recommendations of the TCFD, and include continually assessing new guidance as it becomes available.
+- Devon’s disclosure practices for the governance, management, and disclosure of climate-related risks and opportunities seek to align with the recommendations of the TCFD, and include continually assessing new guidance as it becomes available.

-Devon closely monitors climate-change impacts in the market and policy arenas, and we’re prepared to adapt our business if needed.
-We’re committed to continuing dialogue with our board of directors, shareholders and other stakeholders about our climate change-related risks and opportunities.
+Devon closely monitors possible business impacts of climate change in the market and policy arenas, and we’re prepared to adapt as needed.
+We’re committed to ongoing dialogue with our board of directors, shareholders and other stakeholders about our climate change-related risks and opportunities.
 Our industry will play a pivotal role in delivering global energy for generations to come, and Devon is embracing change to be part of that future.